ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

-      you extend the configuration classes and the reader to support it, (optionally) you subclass the input validator and you inject it into the initialisation builder, you subclass the wrapper of the sub-system you want to replace and to use it in your test harness you subclass the factory that produces the wrappers and override the method that creates the wrapper for that sub-system.*
+      you extend the configuration classes and the reader to support it, (optionally) you subclass the input validator and you inject it into the initialisation builder, you subclass the wrapper of the subsystem you want to replace and to use it in your test harness you subclass the factory that produces the wrappers and override the method that creates the wrapper for that subsystem.*

 How you will be able to extend this test harness in the future
 --------------------------------------------------------------